Lord's Supper in Reformed theology: Meaning

 In the Reformed confessions, the Lord's Supper is a meal that provides spiritual nourishment.
 Eating the body and drinking the blood of Christ in the sacrament is believed to spiritually strengthen Christians.
 Believers are already believed to be united with Christ, but the Supper serves to deepen and strengthen this union.
 The Supper is also a way to commemorate and proclaim the death and resurrection of Christ.
 Partakers are to express gratitude and praise to God in thanks for his death and the benefits it provides.
 The Supper is believed to assure Christians of their salvation and union with Christ, which has been communicated to them in the preaching of the gospel.
 The Supper is also believed to enhance Christians' union with one another.
-It calls Christians to love and obey Christ, and to live in harmony with other Christians.
+It calls Christians to love and obey Christ and to live in harmony with other Christians.

 Reformed confessions reject the Catholic doctrine that the Eucharist is a sacrifice of propitiation, or sacrifice to satisfy God's wrath and attain forgiveness of sins.
 Instead, they teach that Christ's body is only to be received, not re-presented to God as a sacrifice.
 The confessions do sometimes speak of the Supper as a sacrifice of thanksgiving for the gift of propitiation which has been received.
-In the twentieth century, Scottish Reformed theologian T. F. Torrance developed a strong doctrine of Eucharistic sacrifice.
-He argued that Christ's person and work could not be separated, and that the Eucharist mediated his sacrificial death.
+In the 20th century, Scottish Reformed theologian T. F. Torrance developed a strong doctrine of Eucharistic sacrifice.
+He argued that Christ's person and work could not be separated and that the Eucharist mediated his sacrificial death.

 In Reformed churches, only believing Christians are expected to partake of the Lord's Supper.
 Further, partakers are expected to examine and prepare themselves for the sacrament.
 This involves determining whether one acknowledges their sinfulness and has faith in Christ to forgive them.
 Christians may have some degree of doubt regarding their salvation, but they are at least to be aware of their sin and have a desire to have faith.